 A/C Pressure Sensors

-They're pressure transducers that convert refrigerant pressure to a variable voltage signal, somewhere between 0.1 V for low pressure (~0 psig) and 4.9 V for high pressure (~430 psig).
-On some vehicles these sensors are located on both sides of the system.
-Use a known good manifold and gauge set and a scan tool to diagnose sensor function.
-Armed with a scan tool a technician can monitor system refrigerant pressure without a manifold and gauge set.
+They are pressure transducers that convert refrigerant pressure to a variable voltage signal, somewhere between 0.1 V for low pressure (~0 psi) and 4.9 V for high pressure (~430 psi).
+On modern vehicles, these sensors monitor the system's high and low side pressures.
+Use an A/C manifold gauge set and scan tool to diagnose sensor function.
+Armed with the proper tool, a technician can monitor system refrigerant pressure without a manifold and gauge set.